test482/docker-aria2-and-darkhttpd/README.md

 # Docker aria2 and darkhttpd

 Small image size, about 26 MB.\
-quick deploy『aria2 and get files』 on server.
+quick deploy『 aria2 and get files 』 on server.

 ## Install